-The following additional factual and procedural background is necessary to a complete understanding of why the plurality's conclusion regarding the adequacy of the record is so fundamentally flawed.
-The defendant filed motions to suppress certain bloody clothing belonging to him that the police had discovered during their search of the home in which he resided, as well as the confession that the defendant had given to the police, after his arrest, detailing his vicious and lethal attack upon the victim.4 In support of his motions, the defendant claimed, inter alia, that the confession was the product of an illegal search of his home because, he alleged, the police had not obtained valid consent to search the home.5 His sole argument in support of that claim was that his father's consent was not voluntary even though his father had signed a form indicating that he "knowingly, willingly and voluntarily" consented to the search "after having been informed of [his] [c]onstitutional right not to have a search performed without a search warrant and of [his] [c]onstitutional right to refuse to consent to such a search " At no time did the defendant suggest that the state also was required to obtain his mother's consent to search the house.
+The following additional factual and procedural background is necessary for our resolution of this claim.13 The defendant filed motions to suppress certain bloody clothing belonging to him that the police had discovered during their search of the home in which he resided, as well as the confession that the defendant had given to the police, after his arrest, detailing his attack of the victim.
+In support of his motions, the defendant claimed, inter alia, that the confession was the product of an illegal search of his home because, he alleged, the police had not obtained valid consent to search the home.
+The defendant further maintained that his confession was the product of the allegedly unlawful search of his home because he gave his confession after being told of the bloody clothing that the police had discovered during their search of the home.
+His sole argument in support of that claim was that his father's consent was not voluntary even though his father had signed a form indicating that he "knowingly, willingly and voluntarily" consented to the search "after having been informed of [his] [c]onstitutional right not to have a search performed without a search warrant and of [his] [c]onstitutional right to refuse to consent to such a search" At no time did the defendant suggest that the state also was required to obtain his mother's consent to search the house, even though the evidence established that the defendant's mother and father were together at the police station, waiting for the defendant, when the police approached them to seek consent to search the family home.
 In fact, defense counsel expressly advised the court that, although the defendant's mother had declined to sign the consent to search form, the defendant was not claiming that her refusal to do so rendered the search unlawful.

-At the suppression hearing, defense counsel adduced testimony from several witnesses,7 including the defendant's father and mother.8 Defense counsel sought to establish, inter alia, that the father's consent to search the family home was invalid, notwithstanding the signed consent to search form, because John Brunetti, a detective with the West Haven police department and the brother of the defendant's father, improperly induced the father to agree to the search.
-On direct examination, the defendant's father testified about the circumstances surrounding his signing of the consent to search form.
+At the suppression hearing, defense counsel adduced

+testimony from several witnesses,14 including the defendant's father and mother.
+15 Defense counsel sought to establish, inter alia, that the father's consent to search the family home was invalid, notwithstanding the signed consent to search form, because John Brunetti, a detective with the West Haven police department and the brother of the defendant's father, improperly induced the father to agree to the search.16 On direct examination, the defendant's father testified about the circumstances surrounding his signing of the consent to search form.
 During his examination of the defendant's father, defense counsel asked: "Okay.
 And when you were asked to sign that [form]-by the way, was your wife asked to sign it also?"
 The defendant's father answered: "Yes, they asked if we would sign it, and my wife declined.
 She did not want to sign it."
-Following that brief digression regarding the defendant's mother's unwillingness to sign the form, defense counsel resumed his questioning of the defendant's father about what had led him to sign the form.9 Defense counsel did not ask the defendant's father any further questions regarding the defendant's mother's refusal to sign the form.
-On cross-examination, the state's attorney asked the defendant's father a few questions but none concerning the circumstances surrounding the defendant's mother's refusal to sign the consent to search form.
+Following that brief digression regarding the defendant's mother's unwillingness to sign the form, defense counsel resumed his questioning of the defendant's father about what had led him to sign the form.17 Defense counsel did not ask the defendant's father any further questions regarding the defendant's mother's refusal to sign the form.
+On cross-examination, the senior assistant state's attorney asked the defendant's father a few questions but none concerning the circumstances surrounding the defendant's mother's refusal to sign the consent to search form.